rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 ### Witch Feats
 Beginning at level 2, every time you gain a level in Witch you gain a Witch Feat.
 You may instead of a Witch feat take a Caster or General Feat of your choice.

-BBBBBBBBBBBBBBBtobject[{"name":"**Focused Cantrip**","description":"Your damaging cantrips do an extra die of damage per effect you're concentrating on"}]
+- **Focused Cantrip.** Your damaging cantrips do an extra die of damage per effect you're concentrating on

-tstring"BREAK"
+{{pageNumber,auto}}
+\page

-tobject[{"name":"**Scary Look**","description":"(2PM) Action: A creature you can see rolls a Presence saving throw against your Spell DC.
-If they fail, they are frightened of you until the end of the scene (See: _Condition: frightened_)"}]
+- **Scary Look.** (2PM) Action: A creature you can see rolls a Presence saving throw against your Spell DC.
+If they fail, they are frightened of you until the end of the scene (See: _Condition: frightened_)

-tstring""

-**Hex**.
-Hexes are concentration spell-like abilities.
-At level 1 you learn one Hex from the Witch's Hex List, and learn a new one every 4 levels.

-**Witch's Focus.** With your experience (and particular focus) in long term curses and boons, you can focus on many ongoing magical effects at once.
-You can concentrate on 2 effects at once instead of 1.
-This increases by 1 when you reach 6th, 10th and 14th level, respectively.
-(OBS: _you still need to pay 1PM/turn for each effect you're concentrating on_).

-### Witch Feats

-Beginning at level 2, every time you gain a level in Witch you gain a Witch Feat.
-You may instead of a Witch feat take a Caster or General Feat of your choice.

 - **Focused Cantrip**.
 Your damaging cantrips do an extra die of damage per effect you're concentrating on.